cysouw/diathesis/text/c10_participle.md

 b.
 Der Zug ist schon lange verspätet.
 :::

 Exactly the same semantic differentiation is also attested with nominative/accusative verbs like *verärgern* 'to displease'.
-These verbs take a *haben + Partizip* Perfect with a completive meaning that allow for punctual adverbials [@next].
-Most of these verbs also have a *sein + Partizip* Passive-like construction with a resultative meaning that allow for a durative adverbial [@nnext].
+These verbs take a *haben+Partizip* Perfect with a completive meaning that allow for punctual adverbials [@next].
+Most of these verbs also have a *sein+Partizip* Passive-like construction with a resultative meaning that allow for a durative adverbial [@nnext].

 ::: ex
 a.
 Die Nachricht hat den Leser vor zwei Wochen verärgert.